 Designed by world-renowned architect Cesar Pelli, the museum's exhilarating facility offers 51,500 square feet of space for the study, presentation, and conservation of modern and contemporary art, as well as a 7,100-square-foot rooftop sculpture garden.
 Public amenities include spacious galleries, a 230-seat lecture hall, a children's classroom, a new-media gallery, and a study center for drawings, prints, and photographs.

-Like the rest of Overture Center, the facility was made possible by the extraordinary generosity of W. Jerome Frautschi, a long-time friend of the museum.
+The facility was made possible by the extraordinary generosity of W. Jerome Frautschi, a long-time friend of the museum.

 The museum's collection traces its origins to a major gift from Rudolph and Louise Langer in 1968.
 Through donations and museum purchases, the collection has grown to become an important community resource.
 Works span the twentieth and twenty-first centuries and include paintings, sculpture, photography, prints, and drawings.
 Romare Bearden, Deborah Butterfield, John Steuart Curry, Frida Kahlo, Diego Rivera, and Cindy Sherman are among the many esteemed artists represented in the collection. more »